qermon/lite/doc/usage.md

-# lite
+# qite

 ![screenshot](https://user-images.githubusercontent.com/3920290/81471642-6c165880-91ea-11ea-8cd1-fae7ae8f0bc4.png)

 ## Overview
-lite is a lightweight text editor written mostly in Lua — it aims to provide something practical, pretty, *small* and fast, implemented as simply as possible; easy to modify and extend, or to use without doing either.
+qite is a lightweight text editor written mostly in Lua — it aims to provide something practical, pretty, *small* and fast, implemented as simply as possible; easy to modify and extend, or to use without doing either.

 ## Getting Started
-When lite is started it's typically opened with a *project directory* — this is the directory where your project's code and other data resides.
-The project directory is set once when lite is started and, for the duration of the session, cannot be changed.
+When qite is started it's typically opened with a *project directory* — this is the directory where your project's code and other data resides.
+The project directory is set once when qite is started and, for the duration of the session, cannot be changed.

-To open lite with a specific project directory the directory name can be passed as a command-line argument *(`.` can be passed to use the current directory)* or the directory can be dragged onto either the lite executable or a running instance of lite.
+To open qite with a specific project directory the directory name can be passed as a command-line argument *(`.` can be passed to use the current directory)* or the directory can be dragged onto either the qite executable or a running instance of qite.

-The main way of opening files in lite is through the `core:find-file` command — this provides a fuzzy finder over all of the project's files and can be opened using the **`ctrl+p`** shortcut by default.
+The main way of opening files in qite is through the `core:find-file` command — this provides a fuzzy finder over all of the project's files and can be opened using the **`ctrl+p`** shortcut by default.